 Openly Licensed Educational Resources

-The U.S. Department of Education’s #GoOpen campaign encourages states, school districts and educators to use openly licensed educational materials to transform teaching and learning.
+The U.S. Department of Education’s #GoOpen initiative supports States and districts choosing to transition to the use of openly licensed educational resources to transform teaching and learning.
 Learn what it takes to be a #GoOpen District or State:

 Implementing an Open Approach